exonum/exonum-doc/src/architecture/storage.md

 - The `KeySetIndex` does not have an additional overhead on hashing each incoming object.
-- The `KeySetIndex` may not be used when the items are relatively big. only small objects can be stored (such as integers, small strings, small tuples).
+- The `KeySetIndex` may not be used when the items are relatively big, only small objects can be stored (such as integers, small strings, small tuples).
 In contrary, the `ValueSetIndex` more easily handles with storing big and complex objects.